How to reach me:

 For me personally, it was helpful to identify my triggers (physical, biological, mental, etc.) and remove myself from an unhealthy environment before beginning DNRS.
 But in my opinion (not health advice) having a perfect environment isn’t necessary or practical (and can in some cases have drawbacks).

 Before I began DNRS, I was in a frame of mind where I was open to a new approach.
 I also had a great deal of earned knowledge about pacing, where I really allowed my body to lead the way when it came to physical activity.
 I also think reading certain books before starting DNRS were helpful for me personally (see recommended books in a toggle below).
 DNRS does not resonate with everyone.
 Some people prefer additional or different methodologies to get into a parasympathetic state.

 Here is a video where I give a bit more glimpse of what DNRS is:

 Note: DNRS requires you to set boundaries with others about certain things.
 It also requires you to set time for yourself with your family.
 One parent I know drew a cute sign on her door that says “Mum in brain training” when she’s doing her DNRS ’rounds.’

-My quick bit of advice for DNRS: You can do this.
+My quick bit of advice for DNRS: If you decide to do DNRS, take as long as you need to watch the instructional videos (I know someone who took 3 weeks).
+If you don’t have the mental stamina to do a full hour of DNRS visualization rounds, start small.
 Do rounds even if you can’t come up with anything new, your imagination will begin to grow.
 Doing it on rougher days counts double.
-It’s not those of us who hold it perfectly together who make it, it’s those of us who pick ourselves up each time we fall.
 The turtles win the race.

-I am not a regular coach, and I have some boundaries about what I won’t discuss.
+I am not a coach.
+I also have boundaries about what I discuss with subscribers.